Roriz/credit-card-validator/README.md

 ## Minimal UI Requirements:
 ● At least one text box should be included for credit card input ● Screen should display if the number is valid or not

+## How to run the project
+1. Clone the repository
+2. Run `docker-compose up` to start the server
+3. Go to `http://localhost:3000` to view the application